Call Us! Button

 Ferrets are very curious, and they’ll get into absolutely everything.
 That can be quite dangerous, as the average household contains many things that are unsafe for them.
 Keep anything that isn’t safe out of reach of those tiny (red) paws.
 That list includes anything small and sharp, plastic wraps and ties, anything with ropes and cords, chemicals, medication, and toxic plants.
 You’ll want to seal off openings behind and beneath furniture and appliances, as these little guys can get through small openings.
 (Fun fact, they’ve been used to run wires through pipes).

-Ferrets need regular grooming.
-That includes brushing and bathing your tiny pal.
-It may take some training—and perhaps a bit of bribery—to get your furry friend onboard.
-Ear cleaning and nail trims are important as well.
-It’s worth noting that hairballs are a common hazard concern.
-Ask your vet about hairball preventative products.
+Ferret care involves regular grooming, which includes brushing and bathing your tiny pal.
+It may take some training—and perhaps a bit of bribery—to get your furry friend on board with these routines.
+Ear cleaning and nail trims are crucial aspects of ferret care as well.
+It’s worth noting that hairballs are a common hazard for ferrets.
+Ask your vet about hairball preventative products to keep your ferret healthy and comfortable.

 Ferrets are susceptible to a few health issues.
 These include cancer, parasites, heart disease, particularly dilated cardiomyopathy; and tumors.
 They’re also a bit prone to eating things they shouldn’t.
 Keep an eye out for signs of sickness, such as behavioral changes, lack of appetite, weight loss, respiratory issues, lethargy, and diarrhea.
 Contact your vet right away if you notice anything amiss.